 “There are still huge issues with science that have to be addressed by everybody working together.
 That’s why the theme of LIYSF this year is “The Universal Endeavour”, as it is very important we work together.”

-Professor O’Kennedy is internationally recognised for his expertise in the Biological Sciences, having published over 200 peer-reviewed papers, 30 book chapters and 25 reviews.
-He’s also completely trained 60 PhD students and is the current Vice President on the Institute of Biology of Ireland and the former Vice-President of the Learning Innovation in DCU.
+Professor O’Kennedy is internationally recognised for his expertise in the Biological Sciences and has published over 200 peer-reviewed papers, 30 book chapters and 25 reviews.
+He’s also completely trained 60 PhD students and is the current Vice President of the Institute of Biology of Ireland and the former Vice-President of the Learning Innovation in DCU.

 Professor O’Kennedy introduced Ruth Shaw from the Foreign and Commonwealth Office to discuss their “Britain is Great” campaign, which has collaborated with LIYSF to promote studying in the UK across the world, particularly within the scientific field.
 The campaign aims to encourage gifted students to study in the UK by providing information on courses, scholarships and career opportunities in the UK.

 Our keynote speaker for the opening ceremony was Professor Fiona Watt, a cellular biologist researching regenerative medicine, particularly stem cells, at Kings College London.

 Professor Fiona Watt is truly an inspiration for women in science.
 In an interview, Professor Watt revealed that she attended a prestigious girls-only high school in Scotland, yet was the only student in her physics class, and also the only student from her school to attend Cambridge University.

 “From the beginning I was very self-motivated and sure of what I wanted to do.”

 Her motivation has clearly paid off, as Professor Watt has completed an undergraduate degree from Cambridge University, her DPhil in cell biology from Oxford University and a post-doctoral from MIT!